Applying for Linguistics at University in 2024

 What follows, for the entirety of this article, is my personal opinion.
 My specialities were historical linguistics (i.e. how languages change over time) and phonetics (i.e. the mechanics of sequencing and producing speech), but a specialist in e.g. Psycholinguistics might write a very different blog post!
 What I want to stress is: there is no right or wrong way to prepare for Linguistics.
 Some people see this as the curse of an interdisciplinary subject, but I see it as a joy.
 Always more to explore, ready for whenever you want - and it means that you can follow your nose to a large extent.
 Do you have an interest in speech disorders (often called “aphasia” for a general term)?
 Great!
 Indulge it as part of your preparation.
 Is computational linguistics your thing?
 Delve into that with gusto.

 Let me put it another way.
 Linguists draw a distinction between prescriptive linguistics (“this is how you should speak and write” - or what most of the world thinks linguists do!) and descriptive linguistics (“let’s record and explain what people actually say and do”).
 The latter, descriptive linguistics, is what the vast, vast majority of linguists practice - and it’s what you’ll be studying.
 This guide aims to be similarly descriptive, and not prescriptive.
-I will suggest what is available, what might be good to pursue or to investigate, and point out some of the things that would make a strong candidate (it is impossible to be exhaustive).
+I will suggest what is available, what might be good to pursue or to investigate in your linguistics personal statement and application, and point out some of the things that would make a strong candidate (it is impossible to be exhaustive).
 It is rare that I will be prescriptive; there are very few “you shoulds” in what follows.
 Since Linguistics is a new subject for everyone at the start of university, aptitude and enthusiasm are prized above all else.
 Our focus will be on how to make the most of that aptitude, and how best to channel that enthusiasm.

 A common starting point is Oxford’s Very Short Introduction To Linguistics, and I can see why.
 You can read it in an afternoon, and it will give a broad overview of what different disciplines in Linguistics there are.
 From there, you can take a mosey down whatever route you like - maybe even multiple routes if you aren’t sure.
 Some of these routes - such as Sociolinguistics - even have Very Short Introductions of their own.

 Another fantastic starting point, quite a bit longer but very digestible, is The Story of Human Language by John McWhorter.
 This is actually a series of recorded lectures available as an audiobook (or direct from The Great Courses) that has an accompanying PDF with things like diagrams, charts, and so on.
 I think that, despite the slightly chintzy format of the recording (the between-chapter music really is awful), the content is excellent - and it has the advantage of encouraging you to head off in the direction you choose.
 Note what makes you prick up your ears - literally - and take your reading from there.
+This is a great way to build ideas for your linguistics personal statement.

 A good touchstone - not necessarily a cover-to-cover read, but a touchstone - is Limits of Language by Mikael Parkvall.
 If, like me, your only pre-university knowledge of languages is of European languages, this is a great way to dive in to some of the world’s linguistic diversity.
 I also find that it has a good indication of the different sub-themes encompassed in the discipline - so again, one to dip in and out of, and to reference if needed.